jvanev/jconfig/README.md

 # KConfig

-A lightweight declarative configuration factory providing type-safety, effortless conditional value resolution, grouping, namespaces, and a flexible value conversion mechanism.
+A lightweight, declarative configuration factory for Java and Kotlin.
+Provides type-safety, effortless conditional value resolution, grouping, namespaces, and a flexible value conversion mechanism.

+---

+## Requirements

+Built with Kotlin 2.2.0, requires Java 17 or newer.

+Usage in Java projects requires `kotlin-stdlib 2.2.0`

 ---